maxoodf/pg_mystem/README.md

 pg_mystem Configuration
 ============
 You may wish to change pg_mystem default settings.
-All need is to change Makefile defined parameters -
+All you need is to change Makefile defined parameters -

 1. `DOC_LEN_MAX` - maximal document (string) length.
 If you work with a short lines, redefine `DOC_LEN_MAX` to 1000 chars or so.
 If you work with a big documents, redefine `DOC_LEN_MAX` to 100000 or so.

 2. `MYSTEM_PROCS` - how many Mystem processes to run.
 I use the following value in my projects - one Mystem process throughput is about 6 KB/sec.
 So if I need to process, say 30-35 KB of text in a second I use 6 Mystem processes.

-You will need to reinstall pg_mystem in case any of these parameters is changed.
+You will need to reinstall `pg_mystem` in case any of these parameters is changed.

 pg_mystem Extension registration
 ============
-1. Edit your postgresql.conf.
+1. Edit your `postgresql.conf`.
 Add the following line -
 `shared_preload_libraries = 'pg_mystem'`
 Also you may need to change `max_worker_processes` to `MYSTEM_PROCS` + 1 at least.
 For example -